 Park Church Downtown

-This Spring, Grace City Church, which meets at Asterisk downtown, will merge into our church family, and Park Church will become one church with two congregations.
+Grace City Church, which meets at Asterisk downtown, has merged into our church family.
+Park Church is now one church with two congregations: Park Church Highlands and Park Church Downtown.

 This page serves as a centralized place to learn more, answer questions, and get involved.
-We encourage you first to mark your calendar for the Family Meeting next Sunday, January 31, and also to dive in to the exciting info on this page, ask any questions that remain unanswered, and join us in prayer as we enter this season of Gospel Movement.
+We encourage you to dive in to the exciting info on this page, ask any questions that remain unanswered, and join us in prayer as we enter this season of Gospel Movement.

 The four Sundays in March are an opportunity to explore and get involved in our new congregation prior to our official public launch on Easter Sunday, April 4.